python/devguide/.github/ISSUE_TEMPLATE.md

 <!--
 Note: This repo is for the Python devguide.
-If you are reporting an issue or enhancement for the standard library, then the CPython issue tracker is better suited for this report: https://bugs.python.org
+If you are reporting an issue or enhancement for the Python language or CPython interpreter, then the CPython issue tracker is better suited for this report: https://bugs.python.org

 Before filing a new issue, please search the issues to see if there is already